microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

 # create a UserProxyAgent instance named "user_proxy"
 user_proxy = UserProxyAgent(
     name="user_proxy",
-    human_input_mode="NEVER", # in this mode, the agent never solicit human input but always auto reply max_consecutive_auto_reply=10, # the maximum number of consecutive auto replies is_termination_msg=lambda x: x.rstrip().endswith("TERMINATE") or x.rstrip().endswith('"TERMINATE".'), # the function to determine whether a message is a termination message work_dir=".",
+    human_input_mode="NEVER",  # in this mode, the agent will never solicit human input but always auto reply max_consecutive_auto_reply=10,  # the maximum number of consecutive auto replies is_termination_msg=lambda x: x.rstrip().endswith("TERMINATE") or x.rstrip().endswith('"TERMINATE".'),  # the function to determine whether a message is a termination message work_dir=".",
 )